Current High School Students

 - Serve full time in the Army for four years and four years with the Individual Ready Reserve (IRR)

-- Cadets may choose to serve part time in the Army Reserve or Army National Guard while pursuing a civilian career
+- Cadets may choose to serve the eight years in the Army Reserve or Army National Guard while pursuing a civilian career

 Scholarship Application On Line